RAG4J/devoxx-2025-assignments/assignments/step_1_plain_java.md

 ```
 > Find the bean definition for the ToolsRegistry in the file PlainAgentConfigCommon.java
-> Add the FindTalksByTitle and the FindTalksBySpeaker to the ToolsRegistry
+> Add new instances of the classes FindTalksByTitle and FindTalksBySpeaker to the ToolsRegistry
+  - Tip: The constructors of these classes need a ConferenceTalksRepository.
 > Restart the application
-> Open the chat page and ask again, now you should get an answer with some talks.
+> Open the chat page and ask the same question again, now you should get an answer with some talks.
 ```

 Now try this